Genkit MCP server

 Using MCP Host for Multiple Servers

-The createMcpHost function allows you to connect to multiple MCP servers simultaneously:
+The createMcpHost function lets you connect to multiple MCP servers at once:

 import { genkit } from 'genkit';